 Through looking after these cases, Iain has gained considerable experience in coordinating patent prosecution across multiple jurisdictions.
 He uses this experience to address difficulties that may be associated with particular technical fields, or regional laws.
 Iain works for clients of all types, with a focus on SMEs and universities.
 He helps his clients to implement commercially relevant patent filing and portfolio management strategies to meet their business needs, and is experienced in due diligence relating to the sale or acquisition of patent assets.

-First class honours degree (cell biology) – University of Glasgow
+First class honours degree (cell biology) from the University of Glasgow.

 Membership & organisations

-The Chartered Institute of Patent Attorneys (CIPA) and European Patent Institute (EPI).
-Iain has served as a member of the CIPA Life Sciences Committee for a number of years.
+Iain is a member of the Chartered Institute of Patent Attorneys (CIPA) and European Patent Institute (EPI).
+He has served as a member of the CIPA Life Sciences Committee for a number of years.
 He has also been responsible for preparing CIPA lectures on patent drafting in biotechnology, and the patentability of stem cells.

 Sign up to our mailing list to receive Mathys Matters, our monthly newsletter covering the latest IP news, industry insights, events and case law.